oliviergimenez/fitODEswithOpenBUGS/README.md

 -------

-To illustrate the approach, I use data from a paper by Witkowski and Brais [‘Bayesian Analysis of Epidemics - Zombies, Influenza, and other Diseases’](https://arxiv.org/abs/1311.6376) who provide a Python solution to the problem (see Notebook [here](https://gist.github.com/bblais/181abd99f878282666b98a29588dda41)).
+To illustrate the approach, I use data from a paper by Witkowski and Brais [Bayesian Analysis of Epidemics - Zombies, Influenza, and other Diseases](https://arxiv.org/abs/1311.6376) who provide a Python solution to the problem (see Notebook [here](https://gist.github.com/bblais/181abd99f878282666b98a29588dda41)).
 Briefly speaking, the authors counted the number of living deads in